Find Affordable College Courses

 East Lansing, MI

-Michigan State University landed the #21 spot in the 2023 rankings for the best engineering technologies programs.
-Located in the city of East Lansing, Michigan State is a public school with a very large student population.
+Michigan State University did quite well in this year’s ranking of the best schools for engineering technologies students.
+It came in at #21 on the list.
+Located in the small city of East Lansing, Michigan State is a public school with a very large student population.

 While working on their degree, engineering tech majors at Michigan State accumulate an average of around $26,159 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $396.

-Read full report on Engineering Technologies at Michigan State University
+Full Engineering Technologies at Michigan State University Report

 #22